hcientist/OnlinePythonTutor/unsupported-features.md

 ### Python

 - asynchronous code
-- 3rd-party libraries
-- infinite loops - server simply times out without a good error message
+- some infinite loops: the server times out without showing partial results or a good error messages
 - some Unicode, especially in Python 2